seanballais/seanballais.github.io/_posts/2015-07-31-5-lessons-learned-from-developing-a-school-election-system.md

 description: "In around mid-March 2015, a friend of mine and batchmate, who was my high school's student government (also known as the Student Alliance) president, asked to create an online [election app]() for the school.
 I reluctantly said yes.
 Immediately that day, I set out to work."
 ---

-In around mid-March 2015, a friend of mine and batchmate, who was my high school's student government (also known as the Student Alliance) president, asked to create an online [election app](https://www.github.com/seanballais/SAElections/) for the school.
+In around mid-March 2015, a friend of mine and batchmate, who was my high school's student government (also known as the Student Alliance) president, asked me to create an online [election app](https://www.github.com/seanballais/SAElections/) for the school.
 I reluctantly said yes.
 Immediately that day, I set out to work.

 After a few days of working, I placed the project on hold.
-Before my friend asked me to create the election app, I was already making [my entry](https://www.github.com/seanballais/Marky/) for Jeff Atwood's markdown tutorial contest and the deadline was near.
+Before my friend asked me to create the election app, I was already making [my entry](https://www.github.com/seanballais/Marky/) for Jeff Atwood's markdown tutorial contest, and the deadline was near.
 I had to make tradeoffs.
 Unfortunately, I lost the competition.
 I was really hoping to win at least the *Code Complete 2*, and the *Beautiful Code* books.
 Oh well, I better save some money then (if you want to donate any of the books I just mentioned or are in Jeff Atwood's [Recommended Reading For Developers](http://blog.codinghorror.com/recommended-reading-for-developers/) to me, just [contact]({{ site.url }}/contact/) me.
 I'll be exceptionally grateful).

 I went back to work on it for 2-3 weeks more after submitting my entry to the contest.
 Sadly, I had put it on hold again because I had to go to Cebu City to take a SAT test.
 At that point, I lost interest in continuing the project, and just searched for an easier route.
 A shortcut.

-Eventually, after some encouragement from my friend who requested it, I finally finished the app, with all the requested (even the last minute ones) requests by July 22, 2015 after putting it on hold for nearly 3 weeks.
-During the development cycle and the days when my app was used, I learned 5 valuable lessons that I think will help me and you improve as a programmer.
+Eventually, after some encouragement from my friend who requested the project, I finally finished the app, with all the requested (even the last minute ones) features by July 22, 2015 after putting it on hold for nearly 3 weeks.
+During the development cycle and the days when my app was used, I learned 5 valuable lessons that I think will all of us improve ourselves as programmers.

 ####1) Write Your Plan On Paper
 We've been, in one way or another, taught to plan before we code.
 It's absolutely necessary so that you won't get lost and waste time thinking what feature to add next.

 Making the election app taught me a valuable lesson - write your plan on paper.
-Right before development started, I planned on how the app will look like, and how it will process input.
+Right before development started, I planned on how the app will look like, and how it will process any input.
 But the plan was just in my head.
 I never wrote the plan on paper.
 This soon proved to be inconvenient.
 It gave me a feeling of burden, and the project won't be finished.
 It gave me unnecessary stress.
 I usually (but not always) write down my plan on paper how the logic will flow in other projects I did.
 Sadly, I didn't do it on this one.

 <img class="img-responsive" src="/static/img/posts/5-lessons-learned-from-developing-a-school-election-system/pen-and-paper.jpg" width="550px" height="366px" alt="Write your plan on paper">